12 Different Types of Squirrels in the US

 Red squirrels are next on our list of Types of Squirrels in the US.

-They can be found in areas of Canada, the northern United States, the Rocky and Appalachian Mountains, and even as far south as Georgia.
+They can be found in Canada, the northern United States, the Rocky and Appalachian Mountains, and even as far south as Georgia.

 Because they love the seeds and nuts of pine trees, they prefer coniferous woods.
 Fruit, eggs, and berries will also be consumed.

-While these Types of Squirrels in the US aren’t extremely social, they do live in close proximity and communicate when they detect threats.
+While these Types of Squirrels in the US aren’t extremely social, they do live nearby and communicate when they detect threats.

 If other squirrels’ offspring get orphaned, American red squirrels will take them in.